o3de/o3de.org/content/docs/userguide/gems/builtin/user-login.md

 ---
-description: ' Use the UserLoginDefault Gem in your &ALY; game project to implement a default user login. '
+description: ' Use the UserLoginDefault Gem in your Lumberyard game project to implement a default user login. '
 title: User Login Default Gem
 ---